soram123/Final-Web-Billing-App/README.md

  Using reactjs and redux web billing app has been created.
 Registered person can login and add products, customers and create bills.Finally the bills can be downloaded as pdf.

 # Tech Stack
-JavaScript |ES6
+JavaScript | ES6
-React JS,Redux and redux-thunk,
+React JS, Redux and redux-thunk ,
-CSS3,HTML5,
+CSS3 , HTML5 ,
 Git

 # Packages